Rhondda Tramways

 Photographs of Rhondda Tramways staff are very thin on the ground, so it is only possible to paint a superficial picture of the tramway's uniform story.

-A small number of photographs suggest that conductors and motormen were initially issued with double-breasted 'lancer-style tunics with five pairs of buttons (narrowing from top to bottom), epaulettes and upright collars; the latter probably bore insignia, though it cannot be made out on these early photographs.
-However, assuming that later photographs accurately reflect earlier practice, then these would have been system initials — R T C — on the bearer's right-hand side and an employee number on the left-hand side.
+Photographs suggest that motormen were issued with double-breasted lancer-style tunics with five pairs of buttons (narrowing from top to bottom), epaulettes and stand-up collars; conductors on the other hand were issued with double-breasted jackets with four pairs of buttons and lapels.
+Assuming that later photographs accurately reflect earlier practice, then the collars of these jackets would have borne system initials — R T C — on the bearer's right-hand side and an employee number on the left-hand side.
 To date, no marked buttons have come to light — as is the case for all the tramway systems owned by the NECCo, the RTCo's parent company — so in all likelihood they were plain.
-Caps were in a military style with a glossy peak and tensioned crown (top); they carried standard, 'off the shelf', script-lettering grade badges — either Motorman or Conductor — though whether these were brass or nickel is currently unknown.
+The tensioned-crown peaked caps carried standard, off-the-shelf, script-lettering grade badges — either Motorman or Conductor — though whether these were brass or nickel is currently unknown.

-By the 1920s, conductors were being issued with single-breasted jackets with four pockets, epaulettes (with button closures) and upright collars; the latter definitely carried an employee number on the bearer's left-hand side and individual 'R T C' initials on the right-hand side.
-A final change appears to have been made in the early 1930s, when conductors jackets were switched to double-breasted style with two rows of four buttons (parallel) and lapels; it is unclear if the latter carried any insignia.
+By the 1920s, conductors were being issued with single-breasted jackets with four pockets, epaulettes (with button closures) and stand-up collars; the latter definitely carried an employee number on the bearer's left-hand side and individual 'R T C' initials on the right-hand side.

 Motorman and conductors were also issued with double-breasted greatcoats with high, fold-over collars; these garments appear not to have borne any insignia.

-It is currently unclear whether a switch was made to British Electric Traction Company uniforms in 1931, following the latter's takeover over the RVTCo's parent company, the National Electric Construction Company.
+It is currently unclear whether a switch was made to British Electric Traction Company uniforms in 1931, following the latter's takeover over the RTCo's parent company, the National Electric Construction Company.

 It is entirely possible that the RTCo employed female staff during the Great War to replace male staff lost to the armed forces, as well as the better-paying mines; however, photographs appear not to have survived, so it is currently impossible to state what they wore, or indeed, whether they were even employed at all.